Best Ways To Make Your First Online Sale

 Sending out free samples to social media influencers is something you may want to do when you are launching a new store and product.
 Leveraging social media influencers is a proven method in generating online foot traffic to your store and making conversions.

-Micro-influencers take your products samples and photograph themselves using your product in authentic life situations, so that your products can reach their followers in a meaningful way.
+Micro-influencers take your product samples and photograph themselves using your product in authentic life situations so that your products can reach their followers in a meaningful way.
 Many of them also run their own blogs, do video tutorials, and more.

 Go for paid advertising